0chain/0chain/local/build_environment.md

 ```
 If you get stuck there is always the option of copying the librocksdb libraries from
 another computer where the 0chain builds are know to work.
-The libraries can be put in `usr/local/lib`. you will probably want to make sym links so you
+The libraries can be put in `usr/local/lib`.
+You will probably want to make sym links so you
 have a `librocksdb.so.5.18.3`, `librockssdb.5.18`, `librocksdb.so.5` and `librocksdb.so`.
 ```shell